raul23/interactive-organizer/README.rst

 Custom base directory: ``-c, --custom-move-base-dir``
 """""""""""""""""""""""""""""""""""""""""""""""""""""
-When using the menu option `m <#m-move-to-another-folder>`_, you can provide a custom base folder to the script via the ``-c`` command line option::
+When using the menu option `m <#m-move-to-another-folder>`_, we can provide a custom base folder to the script via the ``-c`` command line option::

  $ interactive_organizer ~/test/test_organize/commons-books/uncertain/ -c custom/